gdjohnson/TK19/concepts/strategic conceptualization.md

 _Strategic conceptualization sits at the interstice of [[framing]] problems, [[pragmatic ontology]] and [[strategic interaction]]._

+Conceptualization is the “rounding up” or abstraction of some situation/phenomenon, at a relatively high level, such that the category it belongs to is up for debate and founded on subjective interpretation.

+Holding a value system stable, one’s control over normative outcomes depends on the ontological status (conceptual framing) of the situation in question.

+(Similarly, holding an ontology stable, one’s control over normative outcome requires the alteration of a values system.)

+---

 When consequences are the result of categorization, people will perform categories to get their desired consequences.

 Categories carry with them a mix of [[decision rules]] and connotations.
 Connotations, we can think of as the culturally understood value judgments, or feelings, that accompany a category.
 Decision rules we can think of as the domain-specific actions which are conditionally taken on the basis of whether a object or event under consideration is or isn't a member of the relevant category.
 In the selection games framework, we can think of them as selection conditionals: if [this category], then [that selection].